classicwuhao/uran/Readme.md

 #URAN

 ##Motivation
 When I was using the [Z3](https://github.com/Z3Prover/z3) SMT solver to solve some challenging problems many years ago, I often found myself spend most of the time on programming all kinds of formulas.
 This significantly slow down my development.
 So I decide to build my own set of classes that can help me quickly construct the formulas I want and use them to interact with solver.
 Now, I constantly use uran to solve all kinds of interesting problems for my own research.
-In short, uran is an engine that you could place in between solvers and your own specification language, and totally seperate your code from the language that you design and underlying solvers.
+In short, uran is an engine that you could place in between solvers and your own specification language, and totally seperate your code for the language that you design from underlying solvers.

 ##Supported Features
 * Boolean Circuit Gate.